NLADA Staff

 Vice President, External Relations

-Aileen is NLADA's new Vice President for External Relations.
+Aileen is NLADA's Vice President for External Relations.
 She is a seasoned fundraiser and a problem solver with solid organizational skills.
 Prior to joining NLADA, Aileen opened her development consulting practice with a focus on helping organizations adjust or prepare for changing circumstances.
 She also served as Vice President of Development at Reading is Fundamental.
 Aileen holds a PhD in history from the University of Manitoba plus MA and undergraduate degrees from the University of Saskatchewan.

 Michael Mrozinski